 Surprisingly, the bleaching of mouth bar sand showed a strong temporal trend (Fig. 6A).
-All mouth bar sand samples (n=7) dated to be older than ~ 1.2 - 1.1 ka possessed relatively high residual doses, ranging from about 1 to more

-280 than 3 Gy.
+All mouth bar sand samples (n=7) older than ~ 1.2 - 1.1 ka possessed relatively high residual doses, ranging from about 1 to more than 3 Gy.
 Bleaching of sand isolated from mouth bar deposits younger than 1.1 ka (n=10) was much improved, with all samples yielding residual doses less than 0.1 Gy within uncertainty.
-Bleaching of overbank sand showed a trend of improvement with time, although there remained significant variability of the degree of bleaching, with both well- and heterogeneously-bleached overbank sands of all ages (Fig. 6A).
+Overbank sand also showed a trend of better bleaching with time, although there remained significant variability in the degree of bleaching, with both well- and heterogeneously-bleached overbank sands of all ages (Fig. 6A).

-285 4.5 Spatial trends in bleaching
+4.5 Spatial trends in bleaching

-As the Lafourche subdelta expanded radially (Chamberlain, 2018), the temporal trend in bleaching of mouth bar deposits is also reflected spatially.
+As the Lafourche subdelta expanded radially (Chamberlain et al., 2018), the temporal trend in bleaching of mouth bar deposits is also reflected spatially (Fig. 6B).
 Mouth bar deposits in the upstream reaches (above ~105 river km) are less well bleached, compared to those in downstream parts.
 To determine whether bleaching may occur during the overbank/crevasse process, residual doses of overbank sand at the PV, EF, and NV sites were plotted against distance to the present-day bank of Bayou Lafourche.
-This test revealed no spatial trends within the overbank sands (Supplementary File, Fig. S4), although we do note that overbank sand samples from different depths within the same borehole tend to have similar degrees of bleaching (Supplementary File, Table S1).
+This test revealed no spatial trends within the overbank sands (Supplementary File, Fig. S3), although we do note that overbank sand samples from different depths within the same borehole tend to have similar degrees of bleaching (Supplementary File, Table S1 and Fig. S4).

-4.6 Bleaching of Late Holocene silt inferred from sand/silt pairs
+345 4.6 Bleaching of Late Holocene silt inferred from sand/silt pairs

-- Good agreement was found between the majority (n=5) of sand and silt pairs dated from the same overbank samples (n=7) (Fig. 7), broadly consistent with the findings reported by Shen et al. (2015).
-Silt ages (obtained from CAM) scattered both higher and lower than sand ages (obtained using bootMAM), indicating that these silts were generally sufficiently bleached for dating.
-Two samples, PV I-4 and PV I-5, produced silt ages that exceed sand ages by ~ 450 and 580 years respectively.
-The age overestimation by silt may be due to poor quartz bleaching (Shen et - 300 al., 2015).
-Alternatively, we identified evidence that OSL signals of these two samples contained a contribution from feldspar, which is less readily bleached than the fast-component signal of quartz (Godfrey-Smith et al., 1988;Wallinga, 2002).
-Despite strong luminescence signals, PV I-4 and PV I-5 had 20% and 17% of aliquots, respectively, rejected from our analysis for poor reproducibility.
-One additional aliquot (5%) of PV I-4 and 4 additional aliquots (13%) of PV I-5 were rejected from our analysis for not meeting infrared (IR) depletion criteria - 305 (Duller, 2003), indicating that etching may not have been entirely effective at removing feldspars for these two samples.
-In addition, PV I-4 did not exhibit a suitable 110 °C TL peak; rather, the TL signal increased from 110 °C onward (Supplementary File, Fig. S2).
-The finding that no aliquots of the other five samples, that produced agreeing sand/silt ages were rejected for IR depletion, corroborates our suggestion that age overestimation observed for silt samples PV I-4 and 5 is caused by feldspar contamination.
+Good agreement was found between the majority (n=5) of sand and silt pairs dated from the same overbank samples (n=7) (Fig. 7), broadly consistent with the findings reported by Shen et al. (2015).
+Silt ages (obtained using the mean) scattered both higher and lower than sand ages (obtained using the bootMAM), indicating that these silts were generally sufficiently bleached for dating (Fig. 7A).
+Two samples, PV I-4 and PV I-5, produced silt ages that exceed sand ages by ~ 400 and 600 years respectively.
+The age overestimation by silt may be due to poor bleaching of silt-sized quartz (Shen et al., 2015).
+Alternatively, we identified evidence that OSL signals of these two samples contained a contribution from feldspar, which is less readily bleached than the fast-component signal of quartz (Godfrey-Smith et al., 1988;Wallinga, 2002) (Supplementary File, Fig. S5).

-310 By coincidence, the samples selected by Shen et al. (2015) for the paired sand/silt analysis featured sand that we mainly classified as well-bleached, with little difference between sand ages obtained with CAM and bootMAM (Supplementary File, Fig. S3).
-It is possible that greater differences between bleaching of sand and silt could be identified if this test was performed on sediment pairs extracted from deposits with heterogeneouslybleached sand.
+By coincidence, the samples selected by Shen et al. (2015) for the paired sand/silt analysis featured sand 355 that we mainly classified as well-bleached, with little difference between sand ages obtained with the CAM and the bootMAM (Supplementary File, Fig. S6).
+This manifests in similar ages obtained with the mean dose of the silt fraction and the CAM dose of the sand fraction (Fig. 7B).
+It is possible that greater differences between bleaching of sand and silt could be identified if this test was performed on sediment pairs extracted from deposits with heterogeneously-bleached sand.